 Every day 1.5 million newly activated Android devices join the 900 million already out there.
 It’s hard to imagine the seemingly non stop demand for new Android devices, but here’s proof.
 The story mirrors and probably eclipses the Apple success curve.

 Only 5 short years have passed since Android phones were launched.
 The positive for Google is that the more of the devices there are, the more apps get downloaded, it’s a perfect model.
+It would seem that one thing people love is the games on Android though, and that has clearly made a difference.
 There are already a total of over 900 million devices worldwide on the Android system and at this rate it’s only going to be 6 months until the billionth device goes live.
 Staggering numbers which must be daunting for all the competition no matter which part of the world it is coming from.

 Ok so niche markets will continue and Apple will continue its fantastic success story but with Google’s Android platform becoming so prevalent, surely something’s gotta give !